-The other group of people who want these laws in place are those that believe gambling is immoral and that the government should use violence in order to stop people from doing things that they consider immoral.
+The other group of people who want these laws in place are those who believe gambling is immoral and that the government should use violence in order to stop people from doing things that they consider immoral.
 When presented by its advocates this stance uses the language of consumer protection.

 The above table shows the current state of geo-blocking in the crypto gambling industry.
 Sadly about 75% of sites geo-block users.

 The biggest losers are the British who miss out on over 60% of services.
 This is thanks to the point of consumption tax.

 Americans are next worse off missing out on 54% of crypto’s best gambling sites thanks to the Unlawful Internet Gambling Enforcement Act of 2006.

 Sites located in Europe are more likely to geo-block than sites located outside of Europe.

 The best way to get around geo-blocking is with crypto accepting VPNs.
 Legal authorities have never gone after individual online gamblers.
 They only ever go after the site operators and even make sure the busted sites pay out their user’s balances.
 As such you can feel legally comfortable crypto gambling from anywhere.

 We only show you sportsbooks that will allow you to bet with them.
 If a sportsbook geo-blocks the country you are in we do not show you information about that sportsbook.
 There are exceptions to this and in such cases, we state that users from your country should use a VPN.